learn-co-curriculum/curriculum-team/creation-content-writing-stages.md

   - An educational gif may be something like a Terminal window that we see in TV and movies, or what a real terminal window looks like on a computer.
 - Write on a 6th to 8th grade level.
   - Do not to use overly complex words.
-  - If technical terms need to be used, make sure they are being defined either in the narrative, or in parenthesis. ex: “the command line interface (also known as CLI)
+  - If technical terms need to be used, make sure they are being defined either in the narrative, or in parenthesis. ex: “the command line interface (also known as CLI)"
 - When writing narratives or metaphors, keep them as relatable as possible to the broadest audience. eg: References to common experiences like a list students in various classrooms, vs. Harry Potter and Harry Potter specific references that might involve different Harry Potter houses that not everyone will have context on.
 - Again - define, define, define!
   - Make sure key words or phrases introduced in each Learning Goal is explained to the appropriate level of learner.